Chart Color Schemes

 Mooloolaba features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Mooloolaba's dwelling structure, as per the latest Census, consisted of 38.9% houses and 61.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 51.7% houses and 48.3% other dwellings.
-Home ownership in Mooloolaba was 33.5%, with mortgaged dwellings at 23.9% and rented ones at 42.6%.
-The median monthly mortgage repayment was $1,762, below Non-Metro Qld's average of $1,820.
-The median weekly rent in Mooloolaba was $400, compared to Non-Metro Qld's $420 and the national average of $375.
-Nationally, mortgage repayments were lower than the Australian average of $1,863, while rents exceeded it.
+In Mooloolaba, as per the latest Census evaluation, 38.9% of dwellings were houses while 61.1% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro Qld's 51.7% houses and 48.3% other dwellings.
+Home ownership in Mooloolaba stood at 33.5%, similar to Non-Metro Qld.
+The remaining dwellings were either mortgaged (23.9%) or rented (42.6%).
+The median monthly mortgage repayment was $1,762, lower than the Non-Metro Qld average of $1,820.
+The median weekly rent figure in Mooloolaba was recorded at $400, compared to Non-Metro Qld's $420.
+Nationally, Mooloolaba's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing